A price chart is a sequence of prices plotted over a specific timeframe. In statistical terms, charts are referred to as time series plots.

 Bar charts can be effective for displaying a large amount of data.
-Using candlesticks, 200 data points can take up a lot of room and look cluttered.
+Using candlesticks, 200 data points can take up a lot of room, resulting in a cluttered chart.
 Line charts show less clutter, but do not offer as much detail (no high-low range).
-The individual bars that make up the bar chart are relatively skinny, which allows users the ability to fit more bars before the chart gets cluttered.
+The individual bars that make up the bar chart are relatively skinny, which allows users the ability to fit more bars while keeping the chart comparatively neat.
 If you are not interested in the opening price, bar charts are an ideal method for analyzing the close relative to the high and low.
-In addition, bar charts that include the open will tend to get cluttered quicker.
+In addition, bar charts that include the open will tend to become cluttered more quickly.
 If you are interested in the opening price, candlestick charts probably offer a better alternative.

 Originating in Japan over 300 years ago, candlestick charts have become quite popular in recent years.
 For a candlestick chart, the open, high, low and close are all required.
 A daily candlestick is based on the open price, the intraday high and low, and the close.
 A weekly candlestick is based on Monday's open, the weekly high-low range and Friday's close.

 Many traders and investors believe that candlestick charts are easy to read, especially the relationship between the open and the close.
-White (clear) candlesticks form when the close is higher than the open and black (solid) candlesticks form when the close is lower than the open.
-The white and black portion formed from the open and close is called the body (white body or black body).
+Hollow candlesticks form when the close is higher than the open and filled candlesticks form when the close is lower than the open.
+The rectangular portion formed from the open and close is called the body (hollow body or filled body).
 The lines above and below are called shadows and represent the high and low.

-A logarithmic scale measures price movements in percentage terms.
+A logarithmic scale, or log scale, measures price movements in percentage terms.
 An advance from 10 to 20 would represent an increase of 100%.
 An advance from 20 to 40 would also be 100%, as would an advance from 40 to 80.
-All three of these advances would appear as the same vertical distance on a logarithmic scale.
-Most charting programs refer to the logarithmic scale as a semi-log scale, because the time axis is still displayed arithmetically.
+All three of these advances would appear as the same vertical distance on a log scale.
+Most charting programs refer to the log scale as a semi-log scale, because the time axis is still displayed arithmetically.

 The chart above uses the 4th-Quarter performance of VeriSign to illustrate the difference in scaling.
 On the log scale version, the distance between 50 and 100 is the same as the distance between 100 and 200.
 However, on the arithmetic scale, the distance between 100 and 200 is significantly greater than the distance between 50 and 100.

-Key points on the benefits of arithmetic and log scale charts:
+Key points on the benefits of arithmetic scale charts include: